ArizaData/Funnel-analysis-E-commerce-/README.md

 * **Repeat Purchaser Impact:** Assessment of user repeat purchase rates, measuring their contribution to overall revenue to highlight retention-driven growth opportunities.

-* **User Signup Cohort Analysis:** Analysis of users grouped by signup period to assess how purchase conversion rates and monetization vary across cohorts, helping identify differences in user quality and long-term value over time.
+* **User Signup Cohort Analysis:** Analysis of users grouped by signup period(by month) to assess how purchase conversion rates and monetization vary across cohorts, helping identify differences in user quality and long-term value over time.

 Power BI dashboard can be downloaded [here](E-commerce%20Funnel%20Analysis%20Dashboard.pbix)

 All SQL queries used for analysis can be found [here.](SQL/)

 # Dataset Overview
-The Data the analysis was performed on consist of three tables: events, orders, users, which can be seen below:
+The Data the analysis was performed on consist of three tables: events, orders, users, which can be seen below.

-click:
+Click:
 <details>
   <summary>Dataset Tables ERD</summary>
   <img src="https://github.com/user-attachments/assets/6e5cd51d-61d1-49df-8eb3-750f7a822473" width="500" alt="Dataset Tables ERD" />